LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 - The method thrives on functions that are continuously differentiable and exhibit locally quadratic behavior near the root.
 - **Example:** Optimization problems in physics or engineering where gradients are predictable and regular, such as energy minimization in a mechanical system.

-#### **3. Close Initial Guesses**
-- When the starting point is near the actual root, Newton's Method converges quadratically, meaning the number of correct digits doubles with each iteration.
-- **Example:** Solving design optimization problems where a good initial guess is available from prior analysis or simulation.

 ### Failures of Newton's Method

 While powerful, Newton's Method has limitations that can prevent it from working effectively in some cases: